What are the system requirements for Sing & See?

 Microsoft support page for more information.

-How do I get Sing & See running on an Intel-based Mac?
+How do I get Sing & See running on a Mac?

 We have created a special version of Sing & See that runs with Wine, which is a Windows replacement that runs on Intel-based Macs.
 This does not require you to buy Windows, but enables you to run many Windows programs on your Mac.
-You can purchase a software bundle from us that includes Sing & See Wine.
+The Mac version of Sing&See includes Wine.

-We also know of several people who are successfully running the Windows version of Sing & See on Intel-based Macs, using Parallels Desktop for Mac.
-Note, you also need to install a copy of Microsoft Windows in order for this to work.
+We also know of several people who are successfully running the Windows version of Sing & See on Macs, using Parallels Desktop for Mac or VMWare Fusion.

 Is there any way to print out the spectrogram?